 ‘I don’t know.’

 This suggests that the sentence was definitively finished before the other person spoke so they characters are speaking one after another.
 In this instance it suggests that the character is definitively saying ‘I don’t know’ rather than hesitating or potentially expressing a reason why they don’t know but are interrupted.

-Grammar is important in dialogue, which doesn’t mean it has to be grammatical but we’ll look at that later.
+Grammar is important in dialogue, which doesn’t mean it has to be grammatical.
 Our grammar choices suggest how our characters are speaking and by suggesting how they are speaking we can suggest how they are thinking in a moment.
 In short sometimes our characters don’t know.
 Other times they don’t know…

 ADDITION (2/5/17): A space may be put before … ellipses … but this a style choice therefore not technically correct or incorrect.

 ADDITION (20/5/18): However, ellipses always need a space between words otherwise it’s grammatically incorrect.

 Therefore it should be ellipses need… A gap.